karlosos/fetching-casestudy/README.md

 - [x] `createElement` api endpoint on frontend
   - [x] tests
   - [x] mocks with msw
-- [-] Creating element from ui using redux
+- [x] Creating element from ui using redux
   - [x] Using simple useEffect with hook
   - [x] Using redux thunk
-  - [ ] Using redux createAsyncThunk
+  - [x] Using redux createAsyncThunk
   - [x] using redux rtk-query
   - [x] Using tanstack-query
   - [x] Using swr